Cisco N9300 Series Smart Switches FAQ

 A. There are several benefits provided by our Cisco N9300 Series Smart Switch with Cisco Hypershield that give customers a win-win solution.

-Architecture simplification: streamlines network and security architecture, reducing complexity and making it easier to manage and maintain.
+Architecture simplification: streamlines network and security architecture, reducing complexity and making it easier to manage and maintain

 Significant TCO savings: reduces Total Cost of Ownership (TCO) for customers by minimizing the need for multiple, disparate security solutions and leveraging a unified platform.
+Additionally, consolidating functions into fewer devices reduces power consumption, cooling, and rack space, further contributing to lower operational costs.

 Q. What use cases does the Cisco N9300 Series Smart Switch address?

-A. Zone-based segmentation:
+Zone-based segmentation:

 Data Center Interconnect (DCI):